ffund/compe-design-project/lab3/pulse-width.md

 Modify the Python script to increase the PWM frequency to 500Hz, then to 5KHz.
 What do you observe (in terms of CPU usage as measured by `htop`) as you increase the frequency?
 Take a screenshot for your lab report.
 (Make sure to give it a moment to "settle" after opening `htop`!)

 Now, open `piscope` again.
-Repeat the procedure above with increasing PWM frequency, and in each case, take a screenshot of the `piscope` display showing about ten cycles of PWM pulses.
+Repeat the procedure above with increasing PWM frequency, and in each case, take a screenshot of the `piscope` display showing about 10-20 cycles of PWM pulses.
 Do you notice that the high-frequency signal is less "clean"?

 When you are finished with this section, exit `piscope` using the X in the top right corner, and *then* close your VNC session.
 (In a later section, when we measure CPU usage, we want `piscope` to *not* be running so that we can more accurately measure the CPU usage of other processes.)